Yegorich555/web-ui-pack/CODESTYLE.md

 # Code style

 Logic below contains best practice for re-using web-ui-pack elements.
 The main idea is create Component native to your framework and use web-ui-pack elements inside.
-Using web-ui-pack elements everywhere directly isn't recommended because in this case you need to import components to `main.ts` and if you somehow don't use these anymore it won't be removed by optimizator.
+Using web-ui-pack elements everywhere directly isn't recommended because in this case you need to import components to `main.ts` and if you somehow don't use these anymore it won't be removed by optimizer.

 ## Bad practice